CMPSC-102-Allegheny-College-Spring-2024/activity03_starter/writing/reflection.md

 # Approximation

-TODO: Please remove the TODO markers and notes from this file so that the final document is written in a professional fashion suitable for publication.
+TODO: Please remove the TO-DO markers and notes from this file so that the final document is written in a professional fashion suitable for publication.
 If you have questions about how to structure, format, and write this document, please ask for a